Ryan is an academic coach at Central Connecticut State University, currently pursuing a Master's in Student Development in Higher Education.

 A slave in Beowulf's kingdom entered the cave of a large dragon through a secret passage unknown to anyone else.
 The person, described in the text as a thief, takes a goblet from the cave that is protected by a dragon.

-"Then the wound dealt by the ground-burner ealier began to scald and swell; Beowulf discovered deadly poison suppurating inside of him" Norton, lines 2712-2714
+"Then the wound dealt by the ground-burner earlier began to scald and swell; Beowulf discovered deadly poison suppurating inside of him"

 The dragon that terrorizes the kingdom is an enormous and terrible creature.
-It strikes fear in even some of the most brave men.
+It strikes fear in even some of the bravest men.

 As king, Beowulf is the ultimate protector of his people.
 He defends his kingdom as a great warrior king and slays the beast in an epic battle involving balls of fire and razor sharp talons.